penyo-atanasov/weather/README.md

  * Use predict.sh to generate the actual predictions.

 ## Considerations
- * Add real spark streaming through a large scale messaging (Kafka)
+ * Add real spark streaming through a large scale messaging and eventually remove the Socker Server
  * Tweak the overwrite/append modes and aggregate more data without duplications
  * Check other features and features set and test different models
  * Add more stations and data feeds